Pawsey-Internships/pawsey-interns-resources/README.md

 <a name="gh-cli"></a>
 ### Setting up GitHub CLI on a Pawsey HPC

-Bring GitHub to your terminal on Topaz, Magnus, Zeus.. etc:
+Bring GitHub to your terminal on Topaz, Magnus, Zeus etc:

 ~~~
 $ cd $MYGROUP